 The NCAA needs to put its money where its mouth is: hire enough investigators to issue all eligibility decisions before Fall classes begin, so that students and member institutions are not left in limbo or penalized for their inability to predict the NCAA’s decision.
 The NCAA’s core constituency is students not money.
 It should part with some of the latter to promote the welfare of the former.

-Stephen A. Miller is an attorney in Cozen O’Connor’s Philadelphia office, where his practice includes the representation of student-athletes in eligibility disputes with the NCAA.
+About the Author Stephen A. Miller is an attorney in Cozen O’Connor’s Philadelphia office, where his practice includes the representation of student-athletes in eligibility disputes with the NCAA.
 Prior to joining Cozen O’Connor, he clerked for Justice Antonin Scalia on the Supreme Court and served as a federal prosecutor for nine years in the Southern District of New York and the Eastern District of Pennsylvania.